basilhendroff/truenas-iocage-wordpress/README.md

 If these datasets are not present, directories `/apps/wordpress/files` and `/apps/wordpress/db` will be created in `$POOL_PATH`.

 ### Installation
 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/freenas-iocage-wordpress`.
 Then change into the new `freenas-iocage-wordpress` directory and create a file called `wordpress-config` with your favorite text editor.
-In its minimal form, it would look like this:
+In its minimal form, applicable to single site, it would look like this:
 ```
 JAIL_IP="192.168.1.4"
 DEFAULT_GW_IP="192.168.1.1"